 For adoptees, 23andMe offers a DNA Relative Finder feature.
 It allows you to connect with biological relatives who have also taken a 23andMe test.
 By submitting a saliva sample, it analyzes your DNA and compares it with its database.
 If there are matches, it provides you with the option to contact these relatives, offering a direct path to uncover your biological heritage.

-Another valuable feature is the Ancestry Composition report.
-It breaks down your genetic ancestry by region, giving you insights into your ethnic background.
-This is particularly useful for adoptees seeking to understand their cultural origins.
-It visualizes your ancestry on a global map, highlighting the specific areas your ancestors came from.
+Another useful feature is the Ancestry Composition report, which breaks down your genetic ancestry by region, offering insights into your ethnic background.
+This is especially helpful for adoptees looking to explore their cultural origins.
+The report visualizes your ancestry on a global map, pinpointing the specific regions your ancestors came from.

 It also provides a Health Predisposition report, which can be crucial for adoptees lacking access to family medical history.
 This report outlines your genetic predisposition for certain health conditions.
 Understanding these risks can help you take proactive steps towards managing your health, guided by genetic insights rather than family history.